Anemone: Taxonomy

 Eriocapitella hupehensis was described by Maarten J. M. Christenhusz and James W. Byng in 2018.
 Eriocapitella was proposed as a section of genus Anemone in 1991, but later segregated into genus Eriocapitella.

 Kew's Plants of the World Online (POWO) accepts six former Anemone species in the genus Eriocapitella: Eriocapitella hupehensis, Eriocapitella japonica, Eriocapitella rivularis, Eriocapitella rupicola, Eriocapitella tomentosa and Eriocapitella vitifolia as well as an artificial hybrid Eriocapitella × hybrida.
-All of these species but E. rupicolaare called fall-blooming anemones and cultivated plants of E. hupehensis, E. japonica, E. tomentosa and the hybrids are known as Japanese anemones.
+All of these species except E. rupicola, E. japonica and E. rivularis are called fall-blooming anemones and cultivated plants of E. hupehensis, E. japonica, E. tomentosa and the hybrids are known as Japanese anemones.

 Species

 As of April 2020 Kew's Plants of the World Online lists 63 species in the genus: